Kobe Bryant in NBA Courtside

-Kobe Bryant in NBA Courtside, sometimes mislabeled as Kobe Bryant's NBA Courtside, is a basketball simulation video game developed by Left Field Productions and published by Nintendo for the Nintendo 64 in 1998.
+Kobe Bryant in NBA Courtside, sometimes mislabeled as Kobe Bryant's NBA Courtside, is a 1998 basketball video game developed by Left Field Productions and published by Nintendo for the Nintendo 64.
+The game was released in North America on April 27, 1998 and Europe on June 10, 1998.
 At the time of the game's release, Kobe Bryant was in his second NBA season and at age 19, was the youngest player to have a game named for him.
-It was followed by a sequel, NBA Courtside 2: Featuring Kobe Bryant, released in 1999.
+It was followed by a sequel, NBA Courtside 2 Featuring Kobe Bryant, released in 1999 for the Nintendo 64 and Game Boy Color.

 Gameplay

 Kobe Bryant in NBA Courtside features 5-on-5 gameplay.
 There are three modes: Pre-Season (Exhibition), Season, and Playoffs.
 In both Season and Playoffs modes, players have the option to simulate games.

 Team rosters reflect the 1997-98 NBA season with two notable omissions: Chicago Bulls superstar Michael Jordan, and Golden State Warriors star Latrell Sprewell.
 Due to licensing agreements, a fictional player named "Roster Player #98" is used in Jordan's place.
 Upon the game's release, Sprewell was serving a 68-game suspension from the league due to a 1997 choking incident.
 Players can also be created and edited in both appearance and abilities.